awwaiid/repl-looper/README.md

 npm run dev`
 ```

-Eventually mayb I'll run it on a public website -- I'm not sure if using `norns.local` from a random other page will work or not (CORS and all that).
+Eventually maybe I'll run it on a public website -- I'm not sure if using `norns.local` from a random other page will work or not (CORS and all that).
 Might serve it from Norns.

 # Journal
 * 2021-09-19 <img src="docs/20210919-screenshot.png" align="right" width="50%" border=1 />